Christmas in the Philippines: Three Kings' Day

 Christmas in the Philippines officially ends on the feast of the Epiphany, more commonly known as Three Kings' Day and also referred to as Pasko ng Matatanda ("Feast of the Elderly") in some areas.
-It falls on the first Sunday after New Year's Day.
+It falls currently on the first Sunday after New Year's Day.
 The Hispanic custom of children leaving their shoes out to receive small gifts from the Three Kings is still observed in some communities, though it has been noted as a declining tradition.

+Feast of the Black Nazarene

+Forming part of the extended holiday is the January 9 Feast of the Black Nazarene, held as a national festivity with Quiapo in Manila being the main focus, as the date is the traditional anniversary of the 1787 arrival of a copy of the original Intramuros image to Quiapo Church from what is now Rizal Park, termed the Traslacion.
+It is the local version of the widely popular Feast of the Lord of Miracles marked every October in Peru.
+Since 2024, its long time defacto status, a fact given the spread of the devotion from the capital to areas across the nation over the centuries, as well as to Overseas Filipinos, is now a dejure Catholic feast due to the recognition of the Catholic Bishops' Conference of the Philippines per the requests of the Quiapo clergy and the Archdiocese of Manila.

+Since the Gospel and readings of the day come from the Feast of the Exaltation of the Cross held on September 14 (which is part of the extended season or the "Ber months" period), it is a bridge that links Philippine Christmas to Lent, Holy Week and Easter, the second being one of the more awaited holidays of the year, tying thus the Christmas festivities and the latter three as a connection of the future destiny of the Holy Child born on Christmas as the one who would in latter life suffer, die and rise again.

+Celebrations of the feast involve Masses and massive processions in Manila and other major cities, as well as local areas wherein replica images of the Black Nazarene are brought out.

 Feast of the Santo Niño

 The latest date for the end of popular Christmas celebrations is the feast of the Santo Niño on the third Sunday of January.
 This day commemorates the first Christian icon brought to the islands and is celebrated with major festivals nationwide, including the Sinulog in Cebu, the Ati-Atihan in Aklan, and the Dinagyang in Iloilo.

 Feast of Our Lady of Candelaria

 In older traditions, the Christmas season lasted until February 2, also known as Candlemas, which marked the Feast of the Purification of Mary and the Presentation of the Baby Jesus at the Temple.
 This final celebration is marked by the feast of Our Lady of Candelaria in Jaro, Iloilo City, where the image is enshrined in Jaro Cathedral.